Vyacheslav Vasilevsky

-Vyacheslav "Crushin Russian" Vasilevsky is a Russian mixed martial artist currently competing in the Middleweight division.
-A professional MMA competitor since 2008, Vasilevsky has fought for Bellator MMA, M-1 Global, and Absolute Championship Akhmat.
-He was the inaugural M-1 Global Light Heavyweight World Champion, and also holds a highly-decorated background in judo and Combat Sambo.
-He is a 6 time World Combat Sambo Champion.
+Vyacheslav Nikolaevich Vasilevsky is a Russian professional mixed martial artist and sambo competitor.
+He has competed in professional MMA since 2008.
+He was the inaugural M-1 Global Light Heavyweight World Champion and also fought for Bellator MMA and Absolute Championship Akhmat.
+Vasilevsky is a multi-time world champion and Master of Sport in combat sambo.

-Biography and career
+Competitive career

 Vasilevsky was born and raised in the Siberian closed town of Zelenogorsk, Krasnoyarsk Krai.
-He began training in judo at age nine, ultimately becoming the junior judo champion of Krasnoyarsk Krai, earned national youth judo championship medals, and becoming the judo champion of Siberia as an adult.
+He began training in judo at age nine, ultimately becoming the junior judo champion of Krasnoyarsk Krai, a national youth judo championship medalist, and the judo champion of Siberia as an adult.
 By age 19, he was training in boxing and combat sambo, and his success in combat sambo led to invitations to compete in MMA.

-With just 10 days of preparation, he won a first-round submission victory over Ladislav Zak with a rear naked choke hold.
+Vasilevsky made his debut with a first-round submission victory over Ladislav Zak via rear naked choke.

-His next fight was against Spaniard Daniel Tabera which he lost by unanimous decision.
-Vasilevsky has only lost on one other occasion, losing another unanimous decision to Maiquel Falcão. amassing 15 victories in a row before the loss to Falcao, and since then has gone 2-0 with both wins coming by TKO.
-Vasilevsky currently holds 7 wins by KO/TKO, 5 by submission, and 6 by Decision.
+His next fight was against Daniel Tabera which he lost by unanimous decision.

-Due Vyacheslav's extensive ground fighting background in Sambo and Judo, he was awarded a purple belt in Brazilian Jiu-Jitsu only after a few months of training.
-His BJJ trainer is Cornel Zapadka, a black belt Brazilian Jiu-Jitsu fighter from Poland.

 M-1 Global

-Vasilevsky's road to the 2010 M-1 Global Light Heavyweight Championship bout was not easy.
-It began with a hard fought split decision victory over Sergey Guzev.
-Two other bouts in the selection – against Xavier "Professor X" Foupa-Pokam and Shamil Tinagadjiev. – went into the third round, though he also achieved a first-round victory over Alihan Magomedov.
-By contrast, none of Tomasz Narkun's professional fights have gone beyond the first round.
-The difference in experience between Narkun and Vasilevsky has been touted as potentially significant in their title bout on December 10.
+Vasilevsky's road to the 2010 M-1 Global Light Heavyweight Championship started with a split decision victory over Sergey Guzev.
+Two other bouts in the selection – against Xavier Foupa-Pokam and Shamil Tinagadjiev went into the third round, though he also achieved a first-round victory over Alihan Magomedov.
+By contrast, none of Tomasz Narkun's professional fights had gone beyond the first round.

 Vyacheslav Vasilevsky defeated Tomasz Narkun via second-round TKO at M-1 Challenge XXII to become the inaugural M-1 Global Light Heavyweight Champion.

-Declined from a belt at light weight, moved to the middle weight.
-April 28 in St. Petersburg on the M-1 Challenge XXV: Zavurov vs. Enomoto be deterred by the belt be afraid Viktor Nemkov and Vinny Magalhaes.
+However, after the fight, Vasilevsky moved down to middleweight.